A Consumer's Guide to Ohio's Area Code Update

 Older equipment will not recognize the new system.
 Cellular phones may need to be reprogrammed.

-An area code overlay also usually requires a transition to 10-digit dialing to permit a fuller use of all the numbers within the area code.
+An area code overlay also usually requires a transition to 10-digit dialing to permit fuller use of all the numbers within the area code.

 What Is 10-Digit Dialing?

-When placing local calls to numbers outside of your area code or inside your area code if there has been an overlay, you should use the 10-digit dialing pattern.
 As a result of the nationwide implementation of the National Suicide Prevention Line, there is a new dialing procedure for areas of Ohio that use 7-digit dialing and 988 is used as the first three numbers in seven-digit phone numbers.
-Anyone with a telephone number in the 440 and 513 areas codes is moving from 7-digit local dialing to 10-digit local dialing.
+Only telephone numbers with a 216 area code can still use 7-digit local dialing.
+The rest of Ohio now uses 10-digit local dialing.

 The PUCO’s website has more information on Ohio’s area codes.
 Visit https://puco.ohio.gov and search for “area code.”